 Causes of Opiate Addiction

 Many people develop opiate addictions at some point in their lives.
 Most people who become addicted to opiates do so when they are struggling with some type of pain in their lives.
 Since many opiates are prescription pain medications, people can become addicted to them while trying to manage chronic pain.
-Oftentimes, someone can develop an addiction unintentionally by taking a drug as prescribed for chronic pain or pain following a significant medical event.
-Because of the pleasurable side effects of opiates, people often begin taking them for the pleasure.
 An addiction to opiates can occur when a person takes his or her prescription more often than necessary or for longer than needed.
-An addiction can also develop if a person uses opiates recreationally or when there is no medical need for the drug.
+An addiction can also develop if a person uses opiates recreationally.
 After taking opiates for a short while the person’s body may develop a dependency to them meaning that his or her body cannot function normally without the drug.
-Physical dependency is a common precursor to addiction.

 Solutions for Opiate Addiction